What we want:

 What happens next

 We’ll read your story.
-If we like it, we’ll let you know and if we don't like it we'll let you know but we will keep it in an archive until we have rejected it.
+If we like it and plan to publish it we’ll let you know and if we don't like it we'll let you know.
+If your story fits our inmprint and is of publishable quality we will keep it in an archive.
 If you manage to place your story elsewhere, please let us know the title and the day you submitted and we'll remove it from the archive.
-Normally, stories are accepted or rejected within a month but sometimes we have a surge in submissions.
+Normally, stories are published or rejected within a month but sometimes we have a surge or a dearht in submissions.

 Each day we publish the best of the day's submissions .
 If we have no submissions on particular day we'll look in the archive and pick a particular story we like.